DevMountain/react-4-afternoon/README.md

 <br />

 Let's begin by opening `src/routes.js` and importing the `ClassList` at the top of the file with the other imported components.
-For this component we are going to make use of routing parameters.
-This will allow us to use a single component that can know what dataset to load by looking at the route.
-For example: the math parameter will be MATH1010, when the component loads and reads `MATH1010` we can select all the students from `db.json` with the class of `MATH1010`.
+For this component, we are going to make use of routing parameters.
+This will allow us to use a single component that can know what dataset to load by looking at the parameter.
+For example: the math parameter will be `MATH1010`, when the component loads and reads `MATH1010` we can select all the students from `db.json` with the class of `MATH1010`.
 If that doesn't make sense entirely don't worry, we'll go into more detail in later steps.

 For now let's add a new route that uses a path of `/classlist/:class` and uses a component of `ClassList`.
 The `:class` indicates a route parameter called `class` in the url.
 We'll cover how to access the route parameter in a later step.